Danger: Can rope still be trusted?

 Rope is familiar and ubiquitous – and we assume it will behave like, well, Rope.
 It used to be true: knots could be trusted; a well tied knot did not just slide undone; unlike steel cable, rope tolerated bends and knots; rope did not melt; and, a small number of tucks made a secure splice.
 Admittedly, natural fiber wasn’t very strong and had to be replaced regularly – every couple of seasons for a tarred hemp halyard.
 But rope and its properties were familiar.
 Even now, fifty years later, I can close my eyes and savor the smell and the feel of new, tarred hemp rope.
 With all their benefits, some modern fibers have unexpected shortcomings; familiarity with their properties is essential.

 There are many designs for weaving a rope.
 Clusters of individual fibers form the strands.
 Several strands are woven in a pattern to form the rope.
 And, these ropes themselves can be used as strands and woven to make even larger ropes.
 The paragraphs below are not comprehensive.
-They describe the structures most commonly found when fishing, boating, climbing, and working around the home.
+They describe the structures most commonly found when fishing, boating, climbing, and working around the farm or home.
 Most of these ropes fall into one of smaller number of categories depending on the number of layers and the weave.

 Three-strand (or four-strand) twisted: This is commonly encountered in boating, e.g., for mooring, dinghy painters, and anchor lines.
 “Z” twist is usual (see below).
 Unlike the various braids which follow, twisted rope under strain imparts a rotational force at each end.
 For heavy lifting, non-rotational ropes are preferable.

 Single Braid: This includes various braids which have no second layer – just one.
 At the time of writing (January 2012), the naming of the braids and the splices used with them is confusing and varies with industry, fishing being different from marine and industry.
-The following is an attempt to rationalize this and propose some uniformity.
+The following is an attempt to rationalize this and propose some uniformity:

 Hollow Braid: This name was first introduced for loosely woven fishing line where the tail is passed up the center to form a “Knotless Loop”.
 Two sets of fibers progress around in opposite directions and weave into each other.
 The fishing line is “not hollow” in use.
 However, as it loosely woven the core space readily opens up.
 “Hollow” describes its behavior when it is being used to make a loop at the end of a leader.
 In marine and industrial use this splicing technique is called the Long Bury – a name we strongly prefer to “Knotless”.